tdh8316/triangler/README.md

 I strongly recommend to use virtual environment such as Anaconda.
 You can [download Anaconda here](https://www.anaconda.com/distribution/#download-section).

-Follow manual below to create python virtual environment for Triangler with the Anaconda.
+Follow manual below to create conda virtual environment for Triangler with the Anaconda.

 ```cmd
 $ conda create -n triangler python=3.12